cydeb33/JobBlockly/docs/VisualBlockly.rst

 Create a new maze task
 ------------------------

-First, download the file `task_pvz <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_, `task_pegman <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_ or `task_4_ennemies <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_, unzip it to create a task and make any changes you want to the titles, instructions, etc...
+First, download one of the files `task_pvz <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_, `task_pegman <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_ or `task_4_ennemies <https://github.com/CelineDknp/JobBlockly/tree/master/BaseExercices>`_, unzip it to create a task and make any changes you want to the titles, instructions, etc...

 The only file you have to edit to use this kind of task is ``maze_config.json`` under ``yourTask/public``.
 If you wish to change the graphical look of the maze, head to :doc:`this part <../VisualDocumentation>`  of the documentation to learn how to do so.
 If not, we will go over every element of the json file.